Hi! I’m Kathy

 You need support, tools, and someone who believes in you while you learn to believe in yourself.

 Because something is always better than nothing.
-And those small efforts compound over time to give you the habits and the life you’ve been trying to create.
+And those small efforts compound over time to give you the life you’ve been trying to create.

 Want to Work Together?

-Whether through 1:1 coaching, private yoga instruction, or retreats, we’ll start where you are and build something sustainable from there.
+With 1:1 coaching, we’ll start where you are and build something sustainable from there.

 Not sure whether we’d be a good fit?
 Submit a contact form with your questions, and I’ll get back to you.